ayaosama05/Angular-MyStore/README.md

 - Checkout form : collects main user info to complete order with validation messages.
 - Success Page : shows a success message with total price after submit order.
 - error Page : custom error page if URL is not found.
+- Save Cart in Local Storage so even if the browser get closed data order will be saved.

 ## Demo